Chameleon Cold-Brew Pecan Concentrate Donut Holes

 - 1/2 cup brown sugar

 - 1 tsp ground cardamom

 - 1 cup milk

 - 1 tsp vanilla

 - Oil for frying

 - 2 cups powdered sugar

-- 2-4 tablespoons strong coffee, cooled, or cold-brew coffee
+- 2-4 TBSP strong coffee, cooled, or cold brew coffee

 - Using a food processor or a blender, process pecan halves until finely chopped.